 “Plastic surgery is very powerful,” Dr. Steinbacher says.
 “It’s a way to take what can seem like an obvious or disfiguring condition, make modifications that allow the patient to look and function normally, and even bring things into the realm of beauty.”
 Dr. Steinbacher performs as many as 1,000 surgeries a year.
 He has corrected patients to the point where others are surprised to hear they ever had a condition, defect or deformity.

-An associate professor of surgery (plastic) at Yale School of Medicine, Dr. Steinbacher pursues research in such areas as bone and cartilage biology, tissue engineering and craniofacial development.
+A professor of surgery (plastic) at Yale School of Medicine, Dr. Steinbacher pursues research in such areas as bone and cartilage biology, tissue engineering and craniofacial development.
 He is exploring new tools and techniques to help “minimize scarring, maximize regeneration, augment deficient areas and mitigate regions that are overgrown,” he says.
 “The goal is to achieve optimal balance, appearance and function.”

 Another area of translational plastic surgery research is fat grafting, Dr. Steinbacher says.
 This technique involves harvesting fat from one area of the body and injecting it into other regions that are undergoing reconstruction.
 In addition to improving scars and conditioning tissue, fat injections augment areas that lack volume.
 The underlying biology, including the activity of stem cells, has shown powerful regenerative, pro-vascular, healing and anti-inflammatory effects.
 The latter has been shown to enhance recovery by decreasing edema and swelling after rhinoplasty and jaw (orthognathic) surgery.